-[Part 1] Understanding Yield Curve Inversion and the Federal Fund Rate
+[Part 1 of 2] Understanding Yield Curve Inversion and the Federal Fund Rate

 To many retail investors/traders, the Federal Fund Rate (FFR) is the defacto "Interest Rate."
 The term "Interest Rate" has been loosely used interchangeably with the "Federal Fund Rate."
 If you are an average Joe investor, dollar cost averaging Unit Trusts, just looking for positive YoY capital appreciation, then this misconception is acceptable.
 As we grow as traders and portfolio managers, we must understand the underlying mechanism behind one of the most famous leading economic indicators.
 We must rise above the cesspool of retailers who treat Federal Fund Rate and Yield Curve as random lines indicator mixed in with their moving averages, Bollinger bands, and MACDs.
 Such disrespect shall not be tolerated!

 Bringing the Yield Curve into the party right now is a little premature, but it is inevitable.
 Like Leonardo DiCaprio and models below age 25, the fate of the FFR and the Yield curve is intertwined.

 Let the lesson begin!